-A candidate director who meets the independence criteria of the Belgian Corporate Governance Code is presumed, until proven otherwise, to be independent.
+A candidate director who meets the independence criteria of the applicable statutory provisions is presumed, until proven otherwise, to be independent.
 Where the Board of Directors submits to the General Meeting the nomination of an independent director who does not meet these criteria, it shall explain the reasons why it considers that the candidate is genuinely independent.